Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Poutine

 \subsection{Vision-Language-Trajectory Pre-Training}

-The training of Poutine-Base was completed in two stages: VLT pre-training on CoVLA followed by VLT pre-training on the WOD-E2E training data.
-Both stages are trained via standard next-token prediction.
-We adopt the \texttt{Qwen2.5-VL 3B Instruct} model without modification, operating exclusively on language and image tokens.
-Several design decisions were made to facilitate alignment between the image, language, and trajectory modalities and to effectively predict the trajectory autoregressively.

-For pre-training on CoVLA, we preserved the annotation configuration of three consecutive frames from the preceding second, whereas on WOD-E2E we restricted visual input to the three front-facing cameras of the current frame; although omitting side and rear views reduces contextual coverage, we found the front images are sufficient for nearly all scenarios and their smaller token count enabled substantially more optimization steps within our compute budget.
-To discourage shortcut learning, we also removed the four-second past trajectory and intent during CoVLA pre-training, forcing the model to derive useful representations from the higher-dimensional image–caption signal rather than relying on these lower-dimensional cues.
+Several design decisions were made to facilitate alignment between the image, language, and trajectory modalities during the SFT stage.
+To simplify training, the model predicts the future trajectory at a low temporal resolution ($\Delta t = 1$~s in our experiments) and later upsample, if necessary, using cubic spline interpolation.
+To discourage shortcut learning, we remove the past trajectory and intent during an initial phase of VLT pre-training, forcing the model to derive useful representations from the higher-dimensional image–caption signal rather than relying on the lower-dimensional cues.

 The collected annotation dataset (Section \ref{sec:ann}) allows us to recast trajectory planning as a four-stage chain-of-thought (CoT) reasoning sequence: (i) detection of critical objects and conditions, (ii) generation of a natural-language explanation, (iii) meta-behaviour selection, and (iv) prediction of the future path.
 The model executes four successive question–answer turns, each stage conditioning on the previous response.
-To reduce compounding error, we predict only five 1 Hz waypoints and then upsample them to 4 Hz using cubic-spline interpolation, rather than predicting the full 5~s trajectory at 4 Hz directly.
-Figure \ref{fig:system-prompt-sft} shows our system prompt for VLT pre-training.
-To fully exploit the available data for training, frames without captions are still used for the trajectory prediction task, and the training set is subsampled so that captions accompany half of the selected frames.
-In total, we used $\approx$10\% of CoVLA frames and 20\% of WOD-E2E frames for model training, uniformly subsampled across the scenarios.
+Figure \ref{fig:system-prompt-sft} in Appendix \ref{app:annotation} shows our system prompt for VLT pre-training.